Catamaran vs Pontoon — Facts Buyers Should Know

 Published Categorized as Boats, Buying Guides

-Boating is often a hobby associated with particular words and unique sailing terms.
+Boating is often a hobby associated with particular words and unique sailing jargon.
 Catamaran and pontoon boat are two terms that newcomers often get mixed up.

 Let’s take a look at these two very different types of boats!